 Key Takeaways

-An Australian federal court ruled that Coles misled shoppers by advertising fake discounts through its 'Down Down' promotion.
+An Australian federal court ruled that Coles misled customers by advertising fake discounts through its 'Down Down' promotion.
 Justice Michael O'Bryan found that 13 out of 14 sample products did not represent genuine savings, as prices were not maintained at the 'was' price for a minimum of 12 weeks.

 - Court rules Coles misled shoppers with fake discounts